 Use the map below to explore the Cooper Union for the Advancement of Science and Art experience for your country.

 College Factual ranks Cooper Union as 1,017th out of a total 1,148 colleges and universities for providing value to international students.

 Use the map below to explore Cooper Union for the Advancement of Science and Art value for your country.

 The most popular degrees at Cooper Union with international students are General Architecture, Mechanical Engineering, and Electrical Engineering.

 Use the map below to explore the most popular degrees at Cooper Union for the Advancement of Science and Art on a country by country basis.

-The map below (and the following country names) can be used to select a specific country and drill into Cooper Union for the Advancement of Science and Art information specific to that country.
+Drill into the map below or use the following table to select a specific country and get detailed Cooper Union for the Advancement of Science and Art information specific to that country.